HOOKII Ushers in New Era of Lawn Mowing with Launch of Neomow X Series, featuring LiDAR SLAM, Available for Pre-Order from July 25

 24° (45% )

 The Neomow X Series is now available for purchase on the official store.
-The Neomow X Lite is priced at $2,199, the Neomow X at $2,499, and the Neomow X Pro at $2,899.
+The Neomow X Lite is priced at AUD $3,628, the Neomow X at AUD $4,123, and the Neomow X Pro at AUD $4,783.
 HOOKII offers at least 10% off for pre-order users within a specific time frame.
 Don't miss out!
 Please visit hookii.com for more information.

 About HOOKII